Lower Bounds for Learning Quantum States with Single-Copy Measurements: Introduction

-\paragraph{Subsequent work.} Most of the results in this article were included in the first author's Master's thesis~\cite{Lowe21-tomography} and were presented at QIP~2022~\cite{LN22-tomography}.
-Chen, Huang, Li, and Liu~\cite{chen2022tightcertification} subsequently proved that known non-adaptive algorithms for state certification are optimal even when adaptive measurements are used.
-More recently, the same set of authors along with Sellke~\cite{chen2022tighttomography} reported an~$\Omega(d^3 / \eps^2)$ lower bound on the sample complexity of tomography of states of possibly full rank, using adaptive single-copy measurements.
-These bounds imply that adaptivity does not give any advantage over non-adaptive measurements in terms of sample complexity for state tomography (as a function of the dimension) or for the related tasks mentioned above.
+\paragraph{Related work} Most of the results in this article were included in the first author's Master's {thesis~\cite{Lowe21-tomography}} and were presented at {QIP~2022~\cite{LN22-tomography}}.
+Chen, Huang, Li, and {Liu~\cite{chen2022tightcertification}} subsequently proved that known non-adaptive algorithms for state certification are optimal even when adaptive measurements are used.
+Shortly thereafter, the same set of authors along with {Sellke~\cite{chen2023doesadaptivityhelpquantum}} reported {an~$\Omega(d^3 / \eps^2)$} lower bound on the sample complexity of tomography of states of possibly full rank, using adaptive single-copy measurements.
+These bounds imply that adaptivity does not give any advantage over non-adaptive measurements in terms of sample complexity for state tomography (as a function of the dimension).
+On the other hand, the same work, concurrently with~\cite{Flammia_2024}, shows that when considering a metric of success besides the trace distance, it is possible to gain an advantage in copy complexity through adaptive measurements.

+Interestingly, in some settings besides full-state tomography it is possible to show that neither adaptivity nor entanglement provide any advantage over single-copy, non-adaptive measurements~\cite{yu2020sample,Anshu_2022}.